higherbar-ai/ai-workflows/README.rst

 There's much that can be improved here.
 For example:

+* Unit testing
 * Tracking and reporting LLM costs
 * Improving evaluation and comparison methods
+* Adding support for reading documents as JSON rather than Markdown (using an LLM parsing layer)
 * Adding Claude and AWS Bedrock support
 * Adding OCR support for PDF files when an LLM isn't available